GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:

 The Automatic marking (Auto-mark) algorithm is used to automatically propagate marks on images.
 It is available when:

-- The Calibrate step is completed.
+- The Calibration step is completed.

 - At least two marks are added manually on images.